Xiangtan Hunan, China Travel Guide

 The pagoda's position offers scenic waterway views, a tranquil backdrop for photographs.

-Shaoshan features Mao Zedong's former residence, a site of national historical significance.
+Shaoshan features Mao Zedong's former residence, a site of the state's historical significance.

 Explore and book tours, attractions, and activities in and around Xiangtan, often with English options.